fluvius-io/rjs-frame/lib/rjs-frame/docs/guides/localStorage-persistence.md

 ### When Data is Saved

 State is automatically saved to localStorage whenever:
-- `globalState` changes in the PageState
+- `globalState` changes in the AppState
-- `moduleState` changes in the PageState
+- `moduleState` changes in the AppState
-- The state update is processed through `updatePageState()`
+- The state update is processed through `updateAppState()`

 ### Default State Structure